|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

 Oral Health FAQ

-At J.J.
+At Ashley Bennett and J.J.
 Perkiomaki DMD PC, we understand that patient education is an important part of your overall oral health.
 The following information is designed to help you better understand common oral health problems.

 Why Does My Breath Smell?While there can be many causes, bad-smelling breath is usually the result of the food and bacteria that collect in your mouth.
 Food that collects between the teeth, around the gums, and on your tongue can begin to rot which leaves an unpleasant odor.
 The foods and beverages you consume can also affect the odor, in particular foods like garlic and onions.